OSUSecLab/elfuzz/README.md

 ## Miscellaneous

-- There is a PDF in the data tarball (`misc/sibling_container.pdf`) which is a persistent version of the Stack Overflow post referenced above, in case that the link to the post is broken in the future.
+- There is a PDF (`misc/sibling_container.pdf`) in the data tarball (`elfuzz_data_<timestamp>.tar.zst`) in the Figshare repository.
+It is a persistent version of the Stack Overflow post referenced above, in case that the link to the post is broken in the future.

 ## Maintenance statement